 If you wish to learn more about the process of nominations/voting, the role of sponsorships, and more behind-the-scenes information, please view our KCWVCA Guidelines.
 If you have any additional questions or concerns about the awards/event, feel free to reach out to Britney at 816-726-2877 or email@example.com.

 Wed KC created an “Academy” for the Vendor Choice Awards by combining together a group of respected wedding business representatives from each category within the industry.
 There is no better group to ask than the winners of each award category from the year prior, who were nominated and voted upon by the industry itself.
 One-by-one each vendor is asked to join the Academy to help shape the awards platform and serve the industry for the following awards season.
-Additionally, they are asked to abide by certain rules and regulations as being a part of the Academy, including speaking up for their sector of the industry, voting on behalf of others within their category, relinquishing the ability to be nominated and voted upon within the season they serve on the Academy, and “handing off” the award at the gala to the next winner.
+Additionally, they are asked to abide by certain rules and regulations as being a part of the Academy, including speaking up for their sector of the industry, voting on behalf of others within their category, relinquishing the ability to be nominated and voted upon within their previously won category during the season they serve on the Academy, and “handing off” the award at the gala to the next winner.
 If you wish to know more, you can see the full list of Academy Rules & Responsibilities that is agreed upon by each member.

 The Academy meets several times throughout the year to discuss the process of nomination, voting, and awarding winners for the KC Vendor Choice Awards.
 There are many discussions throughout the meetings on logistics and procedures that should be put in place to solidify and validify the award process.
 Each Academy representative had the opportunity to speak up for their sector of the industry and when it comes time to decide on a matter, a silent vote is cast from each member so they can anonymously vote one way or another.
 Meeting minutes can be viewed at length on the wedkc.com website.